rOY369/Docs/work/IoT/roadmap discussion.md

 - Modular Design
 	- This will be backed by a software development process to be followed by the team which will guide us produce a high quality modular software.
 	- This process will involve the steps and guidelines related to designing of software components, testing style and other themes which will play an important role in ensuring high quality software.
+	- The process will make sure that software is  :
+		- Easy to read and understand
+		- Easy to modify and maintain
+		- Easy to integrate new features
+		- Less coupled
+	- The process will also
 	- Team will spend 1.5 months to come up with this process.
 	- Next 1.5 months will be spent on taking some services through this process.
 	- Services which will be considered to work upon through the process :